gaf3/cnc-forge/Output.md

 ## json

-If you want to add to an array in a json file, you can use a `json` setting.
+If you want to add a value to an array in a json file, you can use a `json` setting.

 Note: this is idempotent, meaning if what you want to add is already in the array, it won't add it again.